aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export.web/output/_index.md

 Output class

-Represents a collection of output elements for :py:class:`IWebDocument`.
+Represents a collection of output elements for IWebDocument
+.

 The Output type exposes the following members: